leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 ##### Predict On The Test Set

-Just like we did with Logistic Regression & our Decision Tree, to assess how well our model is predicting on new data - we use the trained model object (here called *clf*) and ask it to predict the *Left* variable for the test set.
+We need to assess how well our model is predicting on new data - we use the trained model object (here called *clf*) and ask it to predict the *Left* variable for the test set.

 In the code below we create one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class.